Greginkansas/-openhab-openhab1wiki/TCP-Binding.md

 ## Introduction

+TCPBinding provides basic support for TCP based ASCII protocols.
+It sends and receives data as ASCII strings.
+Data sent out is padded with a CR/LF.
+This should be sufficient for many home automation devices that take simple ASCII based control commands, or that send back text based status messages.

 The TCP part of the binding has a built-in mechanism to keep connections to remote hosts alive, and will reset connections at regular intervals to overcome the limitation of "stalled" connections or remote hosts.

 The TCP & UDP binding bundle acts as a network client or as a network server.